pcchou/latte-data-processing/README.md

 The flat dark is neglated due to a rather short exposure time.
 Since the bias is included in the short flat frames, it is not removed additionally.

+#### Downsampled flat

+Additionally, the flat frame for B, V, R is downscaled (downsampled) from 4096x4096 to 2048x2048 for use in the bin 2x2 images by local mean downscaling.

 ### Light

 Let $L_R[i]$ denote the raw light frames, $F$ denote the corresponding master flat frame, $D$ denote the corresponding master dark frame, and $L_M$ be the resulting (combined) master flat frame.